Pricing, Products, and Refund Policy

-Rocket Dollar defaults to a Colorado LLC.
+Rocket Dollar uses a Colorado LLC.
 They are affordable, business friendly, and easy to work with, enabling us to deliver better value to our customers.

 What should I do if I own property in a state other than Colorado?

 You should contact us at firstname.lastname@example.org (1 855-762-5383) or customers can contact support from the top right of their dashboard.
-California investments will need specific instructions as well, so contact us or read this article.
+Investing in California or California residents will need specific instructions as well, so contact us or read this article.

 What about the Solo 401(k)?

-The Rocket Dollar Sol0 401(k) utilizes a retirement trust.
-Trusts do not have to be registered in states like LLCs.
+The Rocket Dollar Solo 401(k) is a retirement trust.
+Trusts typically do not have to be registered in states like LLCs.